msamaae/devoteam-assignment/README.md

 ## Short description

 Recreated a Figma design that display responsive image cards where we can switch between grid/list view.
 We can sort the cards by name (asc/desc) and search by name aswell.
-Added also some unit testing for the components that are used.
+Added unit tests for the components that are used.

 ## Project setup